History of English land law: Conveyancing and registration

-The Law of Property Act 1925 provides the core of modern English law land law.
+The Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20) provides the core of modern English land law.
 It reduced the number of estates recognised at common law to two (freehold and leashold).
 It also made it easier to transfer interests in land.

 Court reform

 Second, the Court of Chancery, though it may have mitigated the petty strictnesses of the common law of property, was seen as cumbersome and arcane.
 It was subjected to ridicule in books like Charles Dickens' Bleak House and his fictional case of Jarndyce and Jarndyce, an inheritance question or dispute that nobody understood, dragged on for generations and ended in costs having devoured the property held in chancery (chiefly for safekeeping).
 Largely this was because there were only two judges administering equitable principles, so from 1873 to 1875, the common law and equity courts were merged into one hierarchy.
-Under the Supreme Court of Judicature Act 1875, equitable principles would prevail in case of conflict.
+Under the Supreme Court of Judicature Act 1875 (38 & 39 Vict. c.
+77), equitable principles would prevail in case of conflict.